 Todd Morrison, P.E., is a Technology Transfer Engineer with the Kentucky Local Technical Assistance Program, at the University of Kentucky.
 He retired from the Kentucky Transportation Cabinet after serving in the Divisions of Construction, Maintenance and Traffic.
 At the Cabinet, he worked with environmental, work zone, pavement, construction and maintenance concerns as an Environmental Coordinator, Maintenance/Traffic Engineer, Resident/Construction Engineer, Area Engineer, and as a Branch Manager for Operations.
 Recently he served for two years as Kentucky’s Safety Circuit Rider helping local agencies identify low cost improvements to reduce crashes.

-The registration fee for the workshop is $175.00 per person.
-All South Carolina city, county, or state employees receive a LTAP scholarship registration fee of $75.00.
-The fee includes course materials, break refreshments, and the noon luncheon.
+The registration fee for the workshop is $55.00 per person.
+All South Carolina city, county, or state employees receive a LTAP scholarship registration fee of $35.00.
+The fee includes access to the course at the designated date(s)/time(s), downloadable course materials, and certificate of attendance.
+This course will not be recorded, registrants must attend during the scheduled times.
+Only registered attendees will receive PDH certificate at the end of the course and will only receive hours for the sessions they attend.

 This workshop is designed to provide governmental roadway maintenance workers the basic knowledge necessary to safely and efficiently maintain highways.
 Local and state governmental employees, private industry, the general public and anyone regardless of job assignment with interest in learning more about safely maintaining and improving roads and streets should attend.
 The material presented will be of interest and provide significant value to a highway laborer, equipment operator, superintendent, or engineer.